bbauska/W3Cx-4of5-thru-May-2024/README.md

 <img src="./images/image207.jpeg"
 style="width:6.08333in;height:2.32292in" alt="insert error" />

-**Here is the updated version of the HTML code of this example:</b>
+<b>Here is the updated version of the HTML code of this example:</b>

 1.  <fieldset>